sixpark/slate/source/includes/_portfolio.md

 }
 ```

-_Retrieve_ details of a user's portfolio and performance.
+_Retrieve_ details of a user's currently invested portfolio and performance.

 ### HTTP Request